Devin Brugman Flaunts Ample Chest & Flat Abs In Textured Bikini

 "You look so beautiful," a fourth comment read.

 Earlier in the month, Devin shared an update that featured her rocking an all-black set that included a crop top and a miniskirt.
 The shirt had a plunging neckline and was knotted below her breasts.
-The skirt had a mid-rise was it with a flared hem.
+The skirt had a mid-rise cut and a flared hem.